edwardtheharris/helm-redis/readme.md

 ```

 This will deploy using the values in {file}`redis/values.yaml`.
 You may update
 the values in that file to suit your needs.
+The default values do not
+provide ingress.